joshuamckenty/pinet/README.md

     [x] can launch different sizes
     [ ] NAT to public internet works from instances
-    [ ] access to other users instances only works on "default" protocols
+    [ ] access to other users instances only works on "default" protocols [ ] BUG: running -n N+1 instances when you have N results in only N instances launched

 S3 / Images
 -----------